-The TPO Governing Board is composed of twenty-three (23) voting members, and two (2) nonvoting members.
-The nonvoting members are accorded the same rights and privileges as other members, except the right to present resolutions or motions or to vote on them.
+The TPO Governing Board is composed of twenty-five (25) voting members, and may also include nonvoting members.
+If established by the TPO Governing Board, non-voting members shall sit with the same rights and privileges as other members except that non-voting members shall not have the right to present resolutions, motions, or second same or to vote upon any motions or resolutions of the TPO.

-The Governing Board is vested with the responsibility for exercising the powers of the TPO including the final decision on all policy matters, adoption or endorsement of transportation plans and programs, adoption of budgets, approval of agreements or contracts, adoption of rules, and establishing or changing its internal operating structure.
-In addition to the structure shown in Figure I, the Board may appoint special committees and task forces composed of public and/or official representatives for the purpose of seeking advice and recommendations as necessary.
+The TPO Governing Board is vested with the responsibility for exercising the powers of the TPO, including the final decision on all policy matters, adoption, or endorsement of transportation plans and programs, adoption of budgets, approval of agreements or contracts, adoption of rules, and establishing or changing its internal operating structure.
+In addition to the structure shown in Figure 1, the TPO Governing Board may appoint special committees and task forces composed of public and/or official representatives for the purpose of seeking advice and recommendations, as necessary.